Decentralized Learning for Channel Allocation in IoT Networks over Unlicensed Bandwidth as a Contextual Multi-player Multi-armed Bandit Game: Simulation Results

 \subsection{Algorithm Evaluation in Heterogeneous IoT over Shared Bandwidth}

-In this section, we apply our proposed learning algorithm for channel allocation in the simulation of an ad-hoc, heterogeneous IoT network over unlicensed spectrum.
-We perform a series of simulations with the focus put on the following parameters: (a) the sum of the normalized throughput (i.e., rewards), (b) the frequency of collision and channel switching during policy learning and (c) the scalability of the proposed algorithm.
-Again, throughout the simulations, we consider that the channel statistics are unknown and heterogeneous with respect to different IoT devices.
-We also consider that the spectrum in concern is licensed to a cellular network, and a number of non-moving licensed users may randomly occupy and leave the band with different levels of transmit powers.
-The contexts of the bandit game reflect the IDs and the power levels of the licensed users.
-We consider that a fixed number of randomly distributed IoT devices move in slow motion and reuse the frequency of the licensed users for their own narrow-band transmission.
+Now, we apply the proposed channel allocation algorithm to the simulated scenario of an ad-hoc IoT network underlaying over the spectrum bands licensed to a cellular primary network.
+We perform a series of simulations with the focus on the following measurements: (a) the sum of the normalized link data rates (i.e., rewards measured in achievable throughputs), (b) the frequency of collision and channel-switching during policy learning and (c) the scalability of the proposed algorithm.
+Throughout the simulations, we consider that the channel statistics are unknown and heterogeneous with respect to different IoT links.
+We also consider that different levels of interference from the primary transmission is caused by a number of primary users randomly occupying and leaving the spectrum.
+Correspondingly, the contexts of the mapped MP-MAB reflect the IDs and the power levels of different licensed users.
+We consider that a fixed number of randomly distributed IoT devices move in random and slow motion (e.g., following a Gauss-Markov mobility model~\cite{doi:10.1002/wcm.72}) and underlay over the frequency of the primary users for their own transmission.
 For the IoT network, the entire spectrum is divided into a fixed number of logical channels\footnote{For instance, in NB-IoT-like networks, this could be implemented by grouping the OFDM symbols into a fixed number of $L$ available resource blocks.
-In each physical resource block a device experiences independent path loss and shadow fading, but face the stochastic interference of the same transmit-power level from the underlying transmission of the UEs in the macrocell.}.
-The IoT devices are assumed to move following a Gauss-Markov mobility model~\cite{doi:10.1002/wcm.72}.
-We also assume that for each IoT device, the multipath effect remains the same within a single time slot.
-Then, we obtain an MP-MAB formulation for multi-channel allocation with stochastic interference contexts as described in Section~\ref{sec_model}.
+In each physical resource block a device experiences independent path loss and shadow fading, but faces the stochastic interference of the same transmit-power level from the underlying transmission of the UEs in the macrocell.}.